Amproids/myfitnessfriend/README.md

 # myfitnessfriend
-THe public repository for the my fitnessfriend web app.
+The public repository for the my fitnessfriend web app.